tuckerknaak/Physics-512-Optics-Lab/README.md

 # Physics-512-Optics-Lab
-Python scripts simulating problems in physical optics.
+This repository contains Python scripts simulating problems in physical optics found in Physical Optics Laboratory.
+These solutions and code are original work and intellectual property of Tucker Knaak.